twyunting/Deepfake_Video_Classifier/README.md

 ## Extract Video Frames and Save to Images

-  According to the relevant academic work, Abdali et al.[2] did the similar Deepfake classification model using FaceForensics++.
   Since all videos have constant frame rate 30 fps, they extract up to 7 frames from each video and save them as images, so I use the same method based on the author's idea.
 To be more specific, I extract 1 frame in every 30 frames totally extract 7 images in one video.
 In this case, I can capture different facial expressions in a single video.
 Now I have 1000 Deepfake videos and 1000 original videos.
 After executing the code, I have 14000 images (observations), which includes 7000 "fake" images and 7000 "real" images.
 I mainly use `cv2` and `imageio` to capture features form the given videos.
 Please see [`01.capture_videos_to_images.ipynb`](https://github.com/twyunting/Deepfake_Video_Classifier/blob/main/code/01.capture_videos_to_images.ipynb) for the source code.

 ### Seven Different Facial Expressions from a Fake Video